Stationary densities and delocalized domain walls in asymmetric exclusion processes competing for finite pools of resources: MEAN-FIELD PHASE DIAGRAMS OF THE MODEL FOR

 We now illustrate the phase diagrams of our model in the plane of control parameters $\alpha$ and $\beta$ for a set of representative values of filling factor $\mu$ (cf. Fig.~\ref{phase-diagrams-of-the-model} and \ref{ph-pd}).
-We use mean-field theory to obtain the phase diagrams and density profiles, which are corroborated by an extensive Monte Carlo simulation (MCS) studies with random updates.
+We use mean-field theory to obtain the phase diagrams and density profiles, which are corroborated by an extensive Monte Carlo simulation (MCS) studies with random sequential updates.
+We note that more ordered update schemes, such as parallel (synchronous) updates, have also been widely used in the context of traffic and transport models; see, for instance, Refs.~\cite{rajewsky-update,schreckenberg-traffic}, which may lead to a simpler, deterministic bulk dynamics.
+We restrict ourselves here to using random sequential updates, which are well-suited to capturing the steady states.
 MFT and MCS results agree well with each other.
 In our model, depending on the value of $\mu$, two or four distinct phases appear simultaneously.
 These are LD-LD, HD-HD, MC-MC and DW-DW phases.
-Interestingly, the domain wall solutions, which form the DW-DW phase in our model, always emerge in pair for a particular values of $\alpha$, $\beta$, and $\mu$ are actually moving density shocks, not pinned to specific locations in the TASEP lanes, having envelops span a finite region across the lanes.
-These are the \textit{delocalized domain walls} (DDW) mentioned above. {For small values of $\mu$, such as $\mu = 3/8$ (Fig.~\ref{phase-diagrams-of-the-model}(a)), only the LD-LD and DW-DW phases are present, separated by a curved phase boundary.
+Interestingly, the domain wall solutions, which form the DW-DW phase in our model, always emerge in pair for a particular set of values of $\alpha,\,\beta$, and $\mu$ are actually moving density shocks, not pinned to specific locations in the TASEP lanes, having envelops spanning a finite region across the lanes.
+These are the \textit{delocalized domain walls} (DDW) mentioned above. {For small values of $\mu$, such as $\mu = 3/8$ [Fig.~\ref{phase-diagrams-of-the-model}(a)], only the LD-LD and DW-DW phases are present, separated by a curved phase boundary.
 This structure persists for all $0 < \mu < 1/2$, with the LD-LD region gradually shrinking as $\mu$ increases.
 In this regime, the HD-HD and MC-MC phases are absent.
-As $\mu$ increases beyond $1/2$, the MC-MC and HD-HD phases start to emerge, for instance at $\mu = 5/8$ (Fig.~\ref{phase-diagrams-of-the-model}(b)).
+As $\mu$ increases beyond $1/2$, the MC-MC and HD-HD phases start to emerge, for instance see the phase diagram at $\mu = 5/8$ [Fig.~\ref{phase-diagrams-of-the-model}(b)].
 The LD-LD and HD-HD regions now share boundaries with the MC-MC phase, and these boundaries are straight lines parallel to the $\beta$ and $\alpha$ axes, respectively, independent of the value of $\mu$.
-This topological structure remains intact at $\mu = 7/8$ (Fig.~\ref{phase-diagrams-of-the-model}(c)), where the HD-HD region continues to grow while the LD-LD and DW-DW regions contract.
-At the half-filling point ($\mu = 1$) (Fig.~\ref{phase-diagrams-of-the-model}(d)), the phase diagram simplifies further.
+This topological structure remains unchanged at $\mu = 7/8$ [Fig.~\ref{phase-diagrams-of-the-model}(c)], where the HD-HD region continues to grow while the LD-LD and DW-DW regions contract.
+At the half-filling point ($\mu = 1$) [Fig.~\ref{phase-diagrams-of-the-model}(d)], the phase diagram simplifies further.
 All the phase boundaries become straight lines, aligned with the coordinate axes in the $\alpha$-$\beta$ phase diagram.
 Moreover, the particle-hole symmetry of the model is used to construct the phase diagrams above half-filling ($\mu > 1$) from their counterparts below half-filling; see Fig.~\ref{ph-pd} in Appendix~\ref{ph-and-pd}.
 From these, it is evident that as $\mu$ increases, the LD-LD region diminishes while the HD-HD and DW-DW regions expand.
-For $\mu > 3/2$, both the LD-LD and MC-MC phases vanish, leaving only the HD-HD and DW-DW phases, a trend that continues up to $\mu = 2$.
-Thus, for $1/2 < \mu < 3/2$, all four phases—LD-LD, HD-HD, DW-DW, and MC-MC—coexist and meet at a single point known as the \textit{four-phase multicritical point}.}
+For $\mu > 3/2$, both the LD-LD and MC-MC phases vanish, leaving only the HD-HD and DW-DW phases, a trend that continues up to $\mu = \mu_\text{max} = 2$.
+Thus, for $1/2 < \mu < 3/2$, all four phases — LD-LD, HD-HD, MC-MC, and DW-DW — coexist and meet at a single point known as the \textit{four-phase multicritical point}.}